AliBacik/Movie-Recommendation-System/README.md

 Collaborative Filtering and Content based filtering using Transformer.

 **The script is made for our database and pretrained model.
-You have to modify it for your own data and traint it before use.**
+You have to modify it for your own data and train it before use.**